 - World-class research with faculty members dedicated to teaching.
 Our faculty include 12 IEEE Fellows, 10 National Science CAREER recipients, 5 DARPA/ONR/Air Force Young Investigators, 2 PECASE recipients, and 1 MacArthur Fellow, just to name a few.

 - State-of-the-art undergraduate curriculum.
 Cornell ECE is constantly updating our curriculum in order to keep our students on top of leading edge topics.
-These include everything from yearly Special-Topics courses on brand-new technologies to an overhaul of our curriculum every six years (we are ABET accredited).
+These include everything from yearly Special-Topics courses on brand-new technologies to an overhaul of our curriculum every six years (the ECE program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org).

 - Undergraduate research opportunities.
 More than half of our faculty regularly include undergraduates in their research groups.
 Many of these students co-author papers and attend international technical conference where they can meet leaders of both today and tomorrow.